Lombiq/Orchard-Data-Tables/Readme.md

 An Orchard Core wrapper around the [DataTables](https://datatables.net/) library for displaying tabular data from [Queries](https://docs.orchardcore.net/en/dev/docs/reference/modules/Queries/) and custom data sources.

+Note that this module has an Orchard 1 version in the [dev-orchard-1 branch](https://github.com/Lombiq/Orchard-Data-Tables/tree/dev-orchard-1).

 ## How to use